-The model results will help us to understand areas along the Cape to Cape coastline that may be exposed to coastal inundation and erosion, and how the coastline might respond if these conditions occur.
+The model results will help us to understand areas along the coastline that may be exposed to coastal inundation and erosion, and how the coastline might respond if these conditions occur.

 Working with the community, we will use this important information that will help make decisions on coastal management options for the region.